A few months ago I started that 30 book challenge thingy. I’m a little behind on it. I’m not good at lists.

 The thing is Illinois is blue because of Chicago.
 If we’re going to divide up, Chicago would most likely be neutral… both sides will need a place to trade and Chicago’s perfectly positioned for trading on both sides.
 It’s what I would do.

 Besides, even if Illinois went blue, there’s no way that Southern Indiana would even find itself aligned with the blue states.
 No way.
 Just… I can’t even.
 I can’t.
-There’s no… okay.
-It’s got to be a satire.
-Reading on.
+There’s no way.

 “Why won’t you buy Count Chocula?”
 Jimmy complained.